pymivn/ctf/2022-vsCTF/hexahue_hate.md

 #         ...
 ```

-Seeing many value are 255 == white color, this does not match to what we see.
+Seeing many values are 255 == white color, this does not match to what we see.
 So we wrote this to file and view it:

 ```py